Given the increasing use of testosterone supplements today, many men are discussing fertility issues.

 Nonetheless, research suggests that men should avoid testosterone supplements until they have had biological children.

-Another research suggests that many cases of male fertility problems result from “male factor” infertility, which includes one or a combination of a low number of spermatozoa, poor sperm motility, and abnormal morphology .
+Another research by the Journal of Human Reproductive Sciences suggests that many cases of male fertility problems result from “male factor” infertility, which includes one or a combination of a low number of spermatozoa, poor sperm motility, and abnormal morphology .

 What To Consider Before Taking Testosterone-Boosting Supplements?